brandon-dore/desk-booking-web-app-secure-devops/README.md

 - Install dependencies
 - `cd ./frontend/`
 - `npm install`
-- Start the development server using `npm start`
+- Start the development server using `npm run dev`

 ## Accessing the UI and API